djhshih/mobsnvf/README.md

 Below is a typical command to run the pipeline for a single sample.
 You must provide the paths to your BAM, VCF, and reference genome.

-**Note:** It is important that the reference fasta provided is the same reference which was used to generate the BAM file.
+**Note:** It is important that the reference fasta provided is the same as the one used for sequence alignment.

 ```bash
 bash mobsnvf-workflow.sh \